borisfom/cuEquivariance/docs/tutorials/stp.rst

 As we can see, the paths coefficients has been normalized.

 Now we can create a tensor product from the descriptor and execute it.
-In PyTorch, we can use the :class:`cuet.TensorProduct` class.
+In PyTorch, we can use the :class:`cuet.TensorProduct <cuequivariance_torch.TensorProduct>` class.

 .. jupyter-execute::